All Your Bidet FAQs, Answered

 How much electricity does a bidet seat use?

-The average consumption will be about 211.70 kWh annually.
+The average annual consumption will be about 211.70 kWh.
 That amount of power adds up to roughly $16.94 per year on average, though your cost might vary depending on the electricity prices in your area.

 Will my Bio Bidet work with a seat riser?

 No, electronic bidets will not function with anything on top of the seat other than a person.
-Due to the digital safety sensor, direct contact must be made between the seat and the user.
-Also, with three to four inches added on top of the bidet, the user will not be able to get the maximum performance of the water stream.
+Due to the digital safety sensor, direct contact between the seat and the user is required.
+Also, with three to four inches added to the bidet, the user will not be able to achieve the maximum performance of the water stream.

 Using a Bidet